Daniel-Mietchen/events/3rd-BEXIS-2-User-and-Developer-Conference.md

 ## What does this mean for BEXIS?

 * Use open licenses and [not -NC restrictions](https://dx.doi.org/10.3897/zookeys.150.2189) to the extent possible, and CC0 for data ([WikiPathways example](http://wikipathways.org/index.php/WikiPathways:CC0_Announcement)
-* Share early and often
-* Let people (and machines) see more of what you are doing, closer to when you are doing it
+* Share early and often: let people (and machines) see more of what you are doing, closer to when you are doing it ([upcoming iDiv symposium on data mobilization](https://github.com/Daniel-Mietchen/events/issues/44))
 * Your ideas

 # About